On Cloudrush Fully Reviewed for Quality Review Facts

 It isn’t to say that no comfort is felt at all while wearing these shoes, simply that it doesn’t take the form of cushioning.
 Instead, comfort is derived from high responsiveness, a tight fit, and a fantastic ergonomic design

 that replicates the effectiveness of foot tape.

 sessions should look no further than this running shoe.
-Although no extra color schemes are available besides the stock black and white, no extra color is needed to make these shoes look extremely visually appealing.
+Although no new color schemes are available besides the stock black and white, no additional color is needed to make these shoes look exceptionally visually appealing.

 Some amenities have been made in regards to support on the upper portion of this shoe.
 As previously mentioned, the skeletal structure of this thin and breathable upper portion was designed to emulate traditional foot wrapping techniques to ensure a tight yet supportive fit

 .
 The underside has been supported to a degree as well because the CloudTec designed outsole works to provide compensation for foot impacts.

 However, the midsole is conspicuously absent of any supportive features, instead of focusing on delivering higher responsiveness.

 Due to the highly specialized design of this running shoe, the On Cloudrush works exceptionally well on a few running environments and is terrible on the rest of them.
 For starters, understand that running on any trail or hiking path is entirely out of the question.
 Even the tamest dirt path is a bad idea since these shoes aren’t very durable at all.

 Roads and sidewalks might be safe running environments, provided that running sessions are kept very short.
 The type of terrain these shoes were designed explicitly for that allows them to demonstrate their full potential is an Olympic-style running track.
 On these highly controlled surfaces, runners can reach top speeds that may have previously been considered unreachable.